omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 An HTLC implements this procedure:

-If Bob can tell Alice R, which has hash image Hash(R) that Alice shared with Bob 3 days ago, together with Alice's commitment transaction whoch pays Bob 5 USDT inside their channel `[Alice Bob]`, then Bob will get the 5 USDT fund, otherwise Alice gets her 10 USDT back.
+If Bob can tell Alice R, which has hash image Hash(R) that Alice shared with Bob 3 days ago, together with Alice's commitment transaction which pays Bob 5 USDT inside their channel `[Alice Bob]`, then Bob will get the 5 USDT fund, otherwise Alice gets her 10 USDT back.
 So the script is simple:

 ```
 OP_IF